 The coin-like, bright yellow or golden flowers of Calendula are always a reminder that spring has finally sprung.
-This cheerful, easy-care annual doesn’t let cool temperatures dampen its spirits.
-In fact, Calendula prefers it on the chilly side and will bloom its head off until hot summer weather stops the show.
+This cheerful, easy-care annual doesn't let cool temperatures dampen its spirits.
+Calendula prefers it on the chilly side and will bloom its head off until hot summer weather stops the show.
 The plants grow 8 to 24 inches (20 to 60 cm) tall.

 Talk about irresistible!
 Pansies come in a wide assortment of colors and bi-colors, many with super cute face patterns on the petals.
 Growing 6 to 8 inches (15 to 20 cm) tall, Pansies are ideal for container gardens or mass plantings around trees or along garden walkways.
-They love cool weather and will add tons of color to the winter landscape in frost-free regions.
+They love cool weather and add tons of color to the winter landscape in frost-free regions.
 In Northern gardens, rely on Pansies for bounteous blooms in the spring and fall.
-Although it’s not required, it does help to remove the flowers as the fade to promote new crops of flowers.
+Although it's not required, it does help to remove the flowers as they fade to promote new crops of flowers.

-Chilly weather won’t stop annual Dianthus from putting on a non-stop show of color.
-These charming little plants are tougher than they look, able to keep blooming even after a light frost.
+Chilly weather won't stop annual Dianthus from putting on a non-stop show of color.
+These beautiful small plants are tougher than they look, able to keep blooming even after a light frost.
 Most annual Dianthus grow 6 to 10 inches (15 to 30 cm) tall and produce richly fragrant pink, white, or red flowers.
 Use annual Dianthus in containers or line them out along a front walk or border edge.
 Once summer temperatures heat up, Dianthus will often take a break from blooming.
-Shear them back by about a third and they’ll pop back up and bloom again in the fall.
+Shear them back by about a third, and they'll pop back up and bloom again in the fall.